Theater Oostpool

 Come see how a perfect, sweet and fun family sees their lives destroyed by the internet.

 But it would be a boring play if we didn't put this family through hell.
 A website will appear.
 With a timer.
 24 hours.
 When the clock resets, everyone can see each other's entire browser history.
 Every search.
 Any DM.
 Every porn night.
-Every question you ever asked Google or ChatGPT.
+Every question you ever ask

 OVERLOAD